Asia PacificSurfing Destinations

 Where to stay in Siargao

-On a surf trip to Siargao, the best place to stay is General Luna.
-This small town is strategically located close to many surf spots and that is where you will find most accommodation and restaurants.
-You can also stay right next to the Cloud Nine area where you will have access to several breaks as well.
+On a surf trip to Siargao, the best place to stay is either General Luna or the Cloud 9 area.
+General Luna is a small town strategically located close to many surf spots and that is where you will find most accommodation and restaurants.

 Browse our interactive map to find the best places to stay in Siargao!